Sinux1/CILISP/README.md

 # CiLisp
-## Completed:
+## Summary
 #### Task 1 ::= CPN Calculator
 This is the first task.
-It required completing both the lex and yacc files, as well as eval and math op functions for the grammar of a lisp like language for evaluating expressions in CNP form.
+It required completing both the lex and yacc files, as well as eval and math op functions for the grammar of a lisp like language for evaluating expressions in CNP form, that is as an n-tuple, first element is an operation, subsequent elements are operands.
+Further functionality will be added in subsequent tasks.
+---
 #### Task 2 ::= CPN Calculator featuring Symbols
 This task required adding to both the flex and bison files.
 Symbols must be composed of one or more alphabetical characters.
 No other characters are allowed.
 Assignment is dane by the let expression.
-The key word `let` signifies the following ordered pairs `(Symbol s_expr)` is semantically equivelant to `Symbol = s_expr`
+The key word `let` signifies the following ordered pairs `(Symbol s_expr)` is semantically equivelant to `Symbol = s_expr`.
 ---
-#_Noteable_:
+#### Task 3 ::= CPN Calculator with Symbols featuring Symbol Casting
+This task added the ability to cast a symbol value to int or double, regardless of what the symbol node evaluates to.
+This required an additional production to `let_section` in yacc file, and the addition of key words `int` and `double` in the lex file.
+---
+#### Task 4 ::= CPN Calculator with Symbol Casting featuring Conditionals and Additional Functions
+This requires the definition of additional functions to CPN calculator, and additional productions and key words for conditionals in the lex and yacc files.

+---

+##_Noteable_:
 * The expression `(123)` was invalid for task 1, but is valid from task 2 forward.
 * All input tested is collected in two files, `allBadInput.ciLisp` and `allValidInput.ciLisp` found in `inputs/`

 #### Task 1
 - I had to add a production for _s_expr_list_ to handle the instance when no operand is provided.
 - A production was added to _program_ for the case when there is no instruction.
 In an input file, this is represented by a blank line.
 - Added \v and \r to the lex file for ignoring whitespace.
 - Originally I had written the math op functions to use recursion, but I could not figure out how to accuratly track return type through recursive calls, but I could easily do it iterating through the linked oplist.
 - Called freeNode($1) after execution is done on base of tree, to free memory and satisfy the Valgrind monster.
 - I make frequent use of the ternary operator.
 When unclear, I comment.
 - For division by 0, I have chosen to return nan without throwing an error or warning. nan is enough of a warning.
 There was no explicit instruction for divide by zero error in function implementation description, so I took my own liberty.
 - The file `/inputs/allValidTestInputs.txt` is a running collection of valid inputs that will continue to be added to and tested through all tasks in this lab.

 ---
 #### Task 2
 * The underlying data structure of an AST node was added to.
 In task 1, each AST node had a `type`, `*data`, and `*next` values.
 This allowed them to be used as linked lists, and when evaluating an AST node, all of the information for that evaluation could be found in the data pointed to by the `data` pointer and the value of `type`.
 Now in this task, the AST node structure needed the addition of parent and symbol table pointers. `symbolTable` points to a linked list of symbol table nodes (`let_list`), and `parent` points to its parent AST node on the parse tree.
 Now, when evaluating an AST node, data found in that node's symbol table or the symbol table of any of its parent nodes may be used.
 * The following functionality was added, function definitions can be found in `ciLisp.c`
     * To create a symbol node from the string value of a symbol token.
     `AST_NODE *createSymbolNode(char *id);`
     * To point the `symbolTable` pointer to the linked list of symbol table nodes representing a `let_section`.
      `AST_NODE *assignSymbolTable(SYMBOL_TABLE_NODE *record, AST_NODE *node);`
     * To add a symbol table node to the linked list of symbol table nodes, the rightmost `let_elem` in a `let_list` is the head.
     `SYMBOL_TABLE_NODE *addRecordToList(SYMBOL_TABLE_NODE *list, SYMBOL_TABLE_NODE *newHead);`
     * To create a symbol table node whose `id` points the string value of the symbol token and `value` points to the AST node representing the s_expr token of a `let_elem` production.